9ci/grails-gorm-benchmarks/README.md

 Note: All of above benchmarks are run with and without data binding, and you will see the results for both.

 **By default, all benchmarks are run with Gorm domain autowiring enabled.**
-If you want to see effect of autowiring domains, just set gorm autowire to false in application.yml
+If you want to see effect of disabling autowiring in domains, just set gorm autowire to false in application.yml

 My Bench Mark Results and details